What does United Way do?

 Why do I see "United Way partner programs" doing their own fundraising?

 Technically, United Way of Inner Wisconsin does not fund “agencies,” we fund programs.
 United Way ensures that donors’ gifts are going directly to important services that help people in specific service areas.
 Most agencies depend on United Way funded dollars as a critical part of their overall budget.
-United Way can increase the credibility of agencies, making it easier for them to win foundation, state and federal grants.
+United Way can increase the credibility of agencies, making it easier for them to receive foundation, state and federal grants.

 What is payroll deduction?